 Now back to the fun stuff: The food is excellent

 Chefs on river cruises prepare meals for the number of people who would typically fill a restaurant in the evening.
 They can get fresh, local fare every day when they stop in a town or city.
-Although much of the food is served buffet style, it is carefully prepared and reflects local culinary selections.
+Much of the food is served buffet style.
+It is carefully prepared and reflects local culinary selections.

 Consider this opinion from Cruise Critic: “Meals start with an amuse bouche—one night, a simple presentation of fresh mussels was superb—and moves on to hors d’oeuvres, such as marinated artichoke with cream cheese salad or mushroom risotto.
 There’s always a soup, usually one with Hungarian, Austrian or German roots in a nod to the Danube itinerary, followed by a choice of main courses (fish and meat options).
 Dessert also offers a choice; there’s always a fruit offering and a rather sparse cheese plate in addition to sweets.
 At the gala farewell dinner, it came as a surprise when wait staff paraded around the dining room with baked Alaska.
 (We thought that seafaring tradition was limited to big ships.)
 It turned out to be the best baked Alaska ever.”